-The University of Pennsylvania Health System had a problem many organizations experience: a plethora of valuable data that its computers couldn't analyze because the data was entered as free text and in other unstructured ways.
+The University Pennsylvania Health System had a problem many organizations experience: a plethora valuable data that its computers couldn't analyze because the data was entered as free text and in other unstructured ways.

-"Pulling information from these resources is absolutely required to do deep research," Birtwell said of Penn Medicine's unstructured data troves.
-"It was clear at the highest level that we needed to get this information to keep UPenn at the forefront of research."
+"Pulling information from these resources is absolutely required to do deep research," Birtwell said Penn Medicine's unstructured data troves.
+"It was clear at the highest level that we needed to get this information to keep UPenn at the forefront research."

 Indeed, Birtwell said Penn Medicine officials have recognized the need to get to that unstructured data for years.
 But it wasn't until a few years ago that they believed natural-language processing (NLP) technology -- the type of artificial intelligence tool they considered key to accessing that data -- was mature enough to deliver the returns the health system expected.

 "We want to enable our investigators to do groundbreaking research, and so they need to pull high-quality information from the nondiscreet part of millions of text records, and they need to do that quickly and efficiently while still respecting privacy in the process," Birtwell said.